forfudan/MojoMiji/src/docs/apply/design.md

-# General design of a matrix type
+# Design of a matrix type

-Before we start implementing the Matrix type, we need to prepare ourself with some basic knowledge about matrices, e.g., how to represent them in Mojo, how to access their elements, and how to perform basic operations on them.
+From this Chapter, we will work a project that implements a matrix type in Mojo.
+The matrix type is a fundamental data structure in numerical computing.
+It is not as complicated and flexible as and N-dimensional array (`NDArray`), but it is more efficient if we are only dealing with two-dimensional data.

+The final outcome will be a **Mojo package** which can be imported and used by other Mojo programs and by other users.
+Let's call it `MatMojo`, short for "Matrix in Mojo".
+The package will contain a `Matrix` type that provides basic functionalities for matrix operations, such as element-wise addition, subtraction, multiplication, division, and matrix multiplication.
+It will also support basic statistical operations, such as sum, max, and min.

 [[toc]]

 ## Internal representation of a matrix

+Before we start implementing the Matrix type, we need to prepare ourself with some basic knowledge about matrices, e.g., how to represent them in Mojo, how to access their elements, and how to perform basic operations on them.

 ### Contiguous memory layout